shodelta/Megapede/README.md

 He covered our(almost my) mistakes really many times.
 At the early stage of the Micropede challenge, he checked a very basic but important idea of the [modular chassis](http://forum1.shellmo.org/attachment.php?aid=61).
 We installed the idea to our new "Micropedes" and printing Micropede became easier.
-But, especially we learned a lot from him is about the circuits and PCBs.
+In addition we learned a lot from him is about the circuits and PCBs.
-We think it was impossible to make the controller board "Core" which we're using to many robots includes Megapede if without his support.
+We think it was impossible to make the controller board "Core" if without his support.
+We're using the core board to many robots includes Megapede.

 __Xoan Sampaiño (Spain)__
 A top skill 3D printer user.